harmony-one/x/progress/sun-hyuk-ahn.md

+2023-11-06 Sun: Fixed existing conflicts for some PRs and have reviewed / merged them.
+Began refactoring code to make it production ready.

 2023-11-04 Sat: Made updates and benchmarked the updated streaming implementation.
 Observed that the initial stream takes about 2-3 seconds but the latter ones are ~950ms.

 2023-11-03 Fri: Updated Random Fact button to return random entries.
 Discussed with Aaron and Julia different approaches to improving the latency.
 Introduced initial flush (thinking -> synthesizer) of x (currently 5 words) words that increase the perceived latency.